Xomega-Net/Xomega.Docs/docs/tutorial/4-security/2-authentication.md

 If the email address is not found or if the password is not valid, we'll report a critical error using the generated constant `InvalidCredentials` for our message.

-## Custom code for Authentication object
+## Custom code for the Authentication object

 Next, let's open the generated `AuthenticationObjectCustomized.cs` in the `AdventureWorks.Client.Common` project, and set it up to not track modifications, as shown below.
 We also set the `IsNew` flag to `false`, so that the view title would say just *Login* instead of *New Login*.